Loading...

 How finance companies use the GMAT exam

-A good GMAT score can also serve you well if you’re after a career in finance.
-Many banks, for instance, will consider your score while assessing your profile.
+A good GMAT score can also serve you well for a career in finance.
+Many major banks will take your score into account when assessing your profile.

-“Standardized tests such as the GMAT provide investment banks with one, consistent data point on how analytically minded and quantitatively competent a candidate might be,” explains Ed Yu, senior director for investment banking careers at the University of Virginia’s Darden School of Business.
+“Standardized tests such as the GMAT provide investment banks with one, consistent data point on how analytically minded and quantitatively competent a candidate might be,” explains Ed Yu, senior director for investment banking careers at Darden.

 “These are skill sets that are highly valued by banking employers when considering MBA level candidates.”

-He adds that several bulge bracket banks (the world’s largest investment banks, including the likes of CitiGroup, Credit Suisse, and Morgan Stanley) have been requesting GMAT scores for years, and continue to use them as an important data point when assessing a candidate.
+He adds that several bulge bracket banks (the world’s largest investment banks, including the likes of CitiGroup, Credit Suisse, and Morgan Stanley) have been requesting GMAT scores for years, and continue to use them as an important data point when assessing candidates.

-Having a high GMAT score is a surefire way to signal to consulting and finance employers that you’ve got the problem-solving, data-handling, and lateral thinking abilities it takes to make it in these demanding, exciting, and fast-paced industries.
+Still, having a high GMAT score remains an effective way of signalling to consulting and finance employers that you’ve got the problem-solving, data-handling, and lateral thinking abilities it takes to make it in these demanding, exciting, and fast-paced industries.